chili-publish/grafx-documentation/docs/GraFx_studio/concept/animation.md

 By default, frames are static.
 This means, they don't have an animation, and appear from frame 1 up to the last frame of the timeline.

 Even when you "play" the animation, this frame will appear static in on stage. (on the page).

-!!!
-Alert
-	This needs to be defined, how static content output will work.
-What frame will be used etc...

 ## Timeline